 All career faculty, visiting faculty, and deans have a library liaison, a professional librarian who serves as the faculty member's primary contact person in the library.
 Library liaisons are responsible for working with faculty on their instructional and other scholarly needs.
 There is a list of library liaison contacts in the sidebar of this page.

 Reference librarians assist the faculty in their scholarly work.
-Reference librarians are available during scheduled Reference Desk hours, by appointment, or via e-mail.
+Reference librarians are available during scheduled reference department hours, by appointment, or via email.
 Reference librarians provide help and guidance in locating and using library resources effectively, in suggesting sources for further study and research, and in connecting users with information outside the library.
 In addition, the librarians will gladly train and work with faculty research assistants to help them formulate strategies for assignments and projects.

 Reference librarians are available to give individual or group library tours to faculty members, their classes, or visitors.
 Library tours can range from informational to instructional and can be general or tailored to a specific area of interest.
 To schedule a library tour, contact Stephanie Wilson, Associate Director of Reference Services and Outreach.
 Please schedule instructional tours at least two weeks in advance to allow adequate preparation time for review of materials and completion of handouts.